-- The body corporate must consider its spending limits and budgets if it has to spend money on maintenance.
+The body corporate must consider its spending limits and budgets if it needs to spend money on maintenance and to fix defects.

-- The body corporate cannot pay for, or levy owners for, maintenance that a lot owner is responsible for (such as cleaning windows within a lot), unless it:
+The body corporate cannot pay for, or levy owners for, maintenance that a lot owner is responsible for (e.g. cleaning windows within a lot), unless it:

 - has an agreement with an owner